amwalding/powerpoint_master-notes/README.md

 Check out the video of this:
 https://youtu.be/wEGtnN-t0cU

+You can view the article on my web site: https://www.cellstream.com/reference-reading/tipsandtricks/17-apply-master-to-all-notes-pages-in-ms-powerpoint

 Now, in order to implement this, you must have the "Developer Tab".
 By default, this tab is not present.